Dr Lydia Hayes

 Eliminating Unacceptable Forms of Work

 My contribution is made in partnership with Professor Sara Charlesworth of RMIT since the UK and Australia are the focus of the project's strand of inquiry into the global regulatory challenges presented in domiciliary care sectors.
-The UFW as a whole investigate UFW regulation in countries including Mexico, US, Thailand, South Africa, Brazil, UK, India, Italy, Brazil, Uruguay, Philippines, Korea, Lesotho, Spain, China, Australia, Vietnam and Canada.
-Sara and I are building a network team comprised of regulatory and representative actors and we will draw on diverse methodologies and policy experience to generate comparative insights into the challenges and potential of better regulation in the context of increased gender-based bullying and violence at work in the domicilary care sector.
+The project as a whole investigates the regulation of unacceptable forms of work in countries including Mexico, US, Thailand, South Africa, Brazil, UK, India, Italy, Brazil, Uruguay, Philippines, Korea, Lesotho, Spain, China, Australia, Vietnam and Canada.
+Sara and I are building a network team comprised of regulatory and representative actors and aim to draw on diverse methodologies and policy experience to generate comparative insights into the challenges and potential of better regulation in the context of increased gender-based bullying and violence at work in the domicilary care sector.